mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

-3. Allocate enough memory to the VM of at least 1024 MB (2048 MB recommended).
+3. Allocate enough memory for the VM - at least 1024 MB (2048 MB recommended).
 Insufficient memory will result in formidable problems.

 ![create_new_vm_opensuse_memory_allocation](./screenshot/create_new_vm_opensuse_memory_allocation.png)